meituan/mssapi_php/docs/feature-facades.rst

 Enabling and Using Client Facades
 ---------------------------------

-To enable static client facades to be used in your application, you must use the ``Aws\Common\Aws::enableFacades`` method when you setup the service builder.
+To enable static client facades to be used in your application, you must use the ``Mss\Common\Mss::enableFacades`` method when you setup the service builder.

 .. code-block:: php